Black Pirate: Starman

 The Black Pirate appears as a mysterious shadowy form, helping the rookie hero Jack Knight fight a crime wave caused by the villain Mist.
 Jon helps Jack from the sidelines, slaying many of the Mist's soldiers.
 Eventually he contacts Jack directly and asks for his help, at the time also relating the circumstances of his death.
 Knight, of course, promises to prove the Black Pirate's innocence.
 Before he can fulfill this, the murderous dwarf Culp uses Jon's curse for his own evil purposes.
 Culp's plans fall apart when the legendary detective Hamilton Drew, working with Ralph and Sue Dibny proves Jon was innocent.
 Not only was Jon's soul freed, every soul that had ever died in Opal was freed also.

-Other versions

-In the 1997 Tangent Comics one-shot Sea Devils, Black Pirate lends his name to a pub in New Atlantis, in turn the pub is shown to only sell Blue Devil beer.